-Id Software and Bethesda surprised just about everyone when 2016’s Doom reboot managed to not only be worth of the series’ name, but was miles better than we assumed it would be.
-The smooth action and brutal Glory Kills system were impressive on PC, Xbox One, and PS4, but the Nintendo Switch port managed to make the kill perfectly playable on a handheld, as well.
-Despite lower resolutions and some muddy textures, Doom runs like a dream on Switch, and its sequel
+Id Software and Bethesda surprised just about everyone when 2016’s Doom reboot managed to not only be worthy of the series’ name, but was miles better than we assumed it would be.
+The smooth action and brutal Glory Kills system were impressive on PC, Xbox One, and PS4, but the Nintendo Switch port managed to make the kill perfectly playable on a handheld as well.
+Despite lower resolutions and some muddy textures, Doom runs like a dream on Switch.
+Its sequel, Doom Eternal, will be coming to the platform as well, and there are even motion controls now via an update.

 Read our full Doom review